 RULE 71.
 Placing material in Senators' offices. - Any person other than a member of the Senate or an employee of the General Assembly desiring to place articles of any kind in the offices of the members of the Senate shall make written application to and obtain written approval from the Principal Clerk.
-No items may be placed on members' desks except as permitted under
+No items may be placed on members' desks except as permitted under Rule 17.

-35 36 Rule 17.
 RULE 72.
 Assignment of seats; offices. - (a) The President Pro Tempore of the Senate shall assign seats in the Senate Chamber to the members elected.
-The President Pro

-Tempore, when assigning seats, may give preferential consideration to the respective members according to the length of service that each member has rendered in the Senate.
+The President Pro Tempore, when assigning seats, may give preferential consideration to the respective members according to the length of service that each member has rendered in the Senate.
 No incumbent appointed to fill an unexpired term in the immediate preceding session shall retain the seat if requested by a Senator elected to said session.

-- Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairs, and members of the Senate.
-In making such assignments of individual offices, the President Pro Tempore may give preferential consideration to the respective members according to the length of service that each member has rendered in the Senate. - RULE 73.
-Administrative rules and regulations involving Senate employees.
-All administrative rules, regulations, and orders involving all individuals employed to perform duties for the Senate, other than those appointed by the Principal Clerk and the Sergeant-at-Arms, shall be first approved by the Committee on Rules and Operations of the Senate. - RULE 74.
-Public hearings.
-Any Senator may request in writing a public hearing by the committee considering the bill on a public bill.
+(b) Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairs, and members of the Senate.
+In making such assignments of individual offices, the President Pro Tempore may give preferential consideration to the respective members according to the length of service that each member has rendered in the Senate.

+RULE 73.
+Administrative rules and regulations involving Senate employees. - All administrative rules, regulations, and orders involving all individuals employed to perform duties for the Senate, other than those appointed by the Principal Clerk and the Sergeant-at-Arms, shall be first approved by the Committee on Rules and Operations of the Senate.

+RULE 74.
+Public hearings. - Any Senator may request in writing a public hearing by the committee considering the bill on a public bill.
 Requests may be granted at the discretion of the chair.
 Notice shall be given not less than five calendar days prior to public hearings.
-Such notices shall be issued as information for the press, and the information shall be posted in the places designated by the Principal Clerk. - RULE 75.
-Public hearings; filing of written statements.
-Persons desiring to appear and be heard at a public hearing are encouraged to file with the chair of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing. - RULE 76.
-Voting in joint sessions.
-When the Senate sits jointly with the House, either in committee or in joint session, the Senate reserves the right to vote separately. - RULE 77.
-Alteration, suspension, or rescission of rules. (a) These rules may not be permanently rescinded or altered except by Senate simple resolution passed by a three-fifths vote of the membership of the Senate.
-The introducer of the resolution must, on the floor of the Senate, give notice of the intent to introduce the resolution on the legislative day preceding its introduction. - Except as otherwise provided herein, the Senate, upon three-fifths vote of the (b) membership of the Senate present and voting, may temporarily suspend any of these rules. - SECTION 2.
+Such notices shall be issued as information for the press, and the information shall be posted in the places designated by the Principal Clerk.

+RULE 75.
+Public hearings; filing of written statements. - Persons desiring to appear and be heard at a public hearing are encouraged to file with the chair of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing.

+RULE 76.
+Voting in joint sessions. - When the Senate sits jointly with the House, either in committee or in joint session, the Senate reserves the right to vote separately.

+RULE 77.
+Alteration, suspension, or rescission of rules. - (a) These rules may not be permanently rescinded or altered except by Senate simple resolution passed by a three-fifths vote of the membership of the Senate.
+The introducer of the resolution must, on the floor of the Senate, give notice of the intent to introduce the resolution on the legislative day preceding its introduction.

+Except as otherwise provided herein, the Senate, upon motion of the Chairman of the Committee on Rules and Operations of the Senate, the President Pro Tempore of the Senate, or the Deputy President Pro Tempore of the Senate, and the three-fifths vote of the membership of the Senate present and voting, may temporarily suspend any of these rules.

+SECTION 2.
 This resolution is effective upon adoption.